Halfwalker/ZFS-root/README.md

 This script is meant to be run from an Ubuntu Live CD.
 It will build an Ubuntu system on the local system or VM using root-on-ZFS, with optional LUKS whole-disk encryption or ZFS native encryption.
 It can create a raidz or n-way mirror of disks to boot from.
 UEFI SecureBoot with local keys is also available.

+_Current issue: SecureBoot with locally-built kernel/initramfs for ZFSBootMenu is not working yet._

 ## tl;dr

 - Boot an Ubuntu live-cd, like [ubuntu-24.04.1-live-server-amd64.iso](https://releases.ubuntu.com/noble/ubuntu-24.04.1-live-server-amd64.iso) and select *Try or install Ubuntu server*